Radio Malta: Development

 The cable radio system was officially closed down on 31 January 1989 and its programmes continued on as a wireless service on MW 999 kHz.
-Consequently, many talented and experienced broadcasters were now working solely for Radio Malta.
-Among these, the late Charles Arrigo, trained by the B.B.C., and considered by many as the Dean of Maltese Broadcasting.
-The legendary and charismatic broadcaster, the late Charles Abela Mizzi, with his golden voice, also gave a great contribution to Radio Malta.
-Other veterans, still serving with Radio Malta, are George Peresso and Peter Paul Ciantar.
+Consequently, many broadcasters were now working solely for Radio Malta.
+Among these, Charles Arrigo, trained by the BBC.,Charles Abela Mizzi.
+Others still working with Radio Malta, are George Peresso and Peter Paul Ciantar.

 On the 27 September 1991, Public Broadcasting Services took over the role and responsibility of Xandir Malta.

 The year 1991 ushered in an era of broadcast pluralism in Malta.
 This phenomenon brought to Radio Malta many a new talent.
 However, with pluralism, Malta witnessed greater staff mobility within local radio stations which started to mushroom on the Maltese Islands.
 Joe Dimech, Lilian Maistre, Ray Calleja, Tony Micallef, Albert Storace, Brian Micallef, Eddie Darmanin, are just some of its longest serving broadcasters.
 Today many new voices are part of Radio Malta's success.
 Other veterans have also returned to the fold.